okfn/opendataeditor/docs/source/contributing/development.md

 ## Documentation

-Documentation is written with [Starlight](https://starlight.astro.build/) (in the `portal` directory).
-The source articles are in the `portal/content/docs` directory.
-To start a live-reload server and work on the docs:
+Documentation is written with [Sphinx](https://www.sphinx-doc.org/en/master/) (in the `docs` directory).
+The source files are in the `docs/source/` directory.
+To locally build the documentation you can execute:

 ```bash
 make docs